d-EURO/documentation/src/imprint.md

 Commercial Register: (NUMMER)
 Registration court: Zug

-Electronic contact with the dEURO Association is possible by contacting (EMAIL)
+Electronic contact with the dEURO Association is possible by emailing (EMAIL)